Terrorism in Australia: Wieambilla police killings (2022)

-Brothers Nathaniel and Gareth Train, along with Gareth's wife Stacey, murdered two police officers who they knew were conducting a concern for welfare check for Nathaniel.
-They then killed their next door neighbour then attempted to kill two other police officers before posting a gloating YouTube video in dialogue with an omnibus of troll grievances from the fringes of right wing movements such as extremely unverified anti vax conspiracy theories, disaffected off grid lifestylers and pro gun agenda Christian right.
+Brothers Nathaniel and Gareth Train, along with Gareth's wife Stacey, murdered two police officers who they knew were conducting a concern-for-welfare check for Nathaniel.
+They then killed their next-door neighbour and attempted to kill two other police officers before posting a gloating YouTube video in dialogue with an omnibus of troll grievances from the fringes of right-wing movements such as unverified anti-vaccination conspiracy theories, disaffected off-grid lifestylers and pro-gun-agenda Christian right.
 A shootout with police ensued later that night and the three of them were killed.

+Wakeley church stabbing (2024)

+On 15 April 2024, a knife attack took place at Christ The Good Shepherd Church in Wakeley, a suburb of Sydney, Australia.
+During a live-streamed sermon, the 16-year-old male attacker walked up to the pulpit, first stabbing bishop Mari Emmanuel, an Iraqi-born Assyrian Australian, resulting in permanent vision loss in Emmanuel's right eye, before stabbing a priest and injuring another.
+The attacker said in Arabic, "If he didn't insult my prophet, I wouldn't have come here".

+Adass Israel Synagogue arson attack (2024)

+On 6 December 2024, the Adass Israel Synagogue in Ripponlea, Melbourne was deliberately set on fire.
+The attack was investigated as a terrorist incident.

 Notable terror plots

 Australian police claim to have disrupted a significant number of terrorism plots since 2014.

 Bob Hawke assassination plot

 In 1975, the Palestinian Black September terrorist group and the Australian branch of the Popular Front for the Liberation of Palestine (PFLP) terrorist group plotted to assassinate future Australian Prime Minister Bob Hawke, then Australian Labor Party president, along with a number of notable journalists seen as being pro-Israel.
 A Black September member visited Australia under the guise of a journalist and was provided with materials from Australian PFLP members and returned to Israel; the Black September member who intended to carry out the attack was killed by Israeli forces before he could return to Australia.